 - A solid blogging option for both creative writers and emerging entrepreneurs?
 Absolutely.

-- A simple eCommerce solution for businesses looking to join the wild Western online frontier?
+- A simple eCommerce solution with all business essentials?
 Yes, partner!

 And just so you don't say I didn't warn you – this Wix review is quite beefy.
 So, you can click to read the full conclusion here.

 |🏗️ Ease of use:||Powerful interface, pretty easy to use|